zbyju/obsidian/3. Complex notes/Databases/CAP, ACID, BASE.md

 We ask all nodes from read quorum and get the latest result (newest timestamp).
 This is enough because the write quorum agreed on the change.

 # Big Data (3V+)
-It's more of a buzzword, but there are
+It's more of a buzzword, but there are characteristics:
+- Volume
+	- Data volume is increasing exponentially
+- Variety
+	- Various formats, types, structures
+- Velocity
+	- It's coming in quickly
+	- Generated fast
+	- Needs to be processed fast
+- Veracity
+	- There might be inconsistencies, incompleteness
+- Value
+	- Needs to be processed somehow to extract value

 #CAP
 #ACID